cloudspannerecosystem/liquibase-spanner/README.md

 For contributions please see [contributing](docs/contributing.md) and our [code of conduct](docs/code-of-conduct.md).

-## Issues and Support
+## Raising Issues

-If you have any questions or find a bug, please [open an issue](https://github.com/cloudspannerecosystem/liquibase-spanner/issues/new).
+If you have any questions, find a bug, or have a feature request please [open an issue](https://github.com/cloudspannerecosystem/liquibase-spanner/issues/new).
 Please note that this extension is not officially supported as part of the Cloud Spanner product.